OBF/obf-docs/CODE_OF_CONDUCT.md

 In the coming months, a dedicated Code of Conduct committee will be established with the volunteer members designated and approved by the OBF Board.
 The committee will be responsible for reviewing and keep the confidentiality of all the reports and enforcing the Code of Conduct.

-Until the committee is established, we ask that you report any violation of the Code of Conduct to the following members of the OBF board: Bastian Greshake (email: ), Malvika Sharan (email: malvikasharan@gmail.com) and/or Yo Yehudi.
+Until the committee is established, we ask that you report any violation of the Code of Conduct to the following members of the OBF board: Bastian Greshake (email: ), Malvika Sharan (email: malvikasharan@gmail.com) and/or Yo Yehudi (Email: ).
 You can also reach out to all the OBF board members by emailing [board@openbio.org](mailto:board@openbio.org)

 ## Code of Conduct in detail